nestordemeure/anagram_design/README.md

-# Annagram Design
+# Anagram Design

-Minimal-cost “annagram” trees for a set of words, implemented in Rust.
+Minimal-cost “anagram” trees for a set of words, implemented in Rust.

 ## Model